aafulei/cppp5e/07-classes/README.md

 data = isbn;
 ```

-This may confuse a reader of the code since we are assigning a `std::string` to a `Sales_data`.
+This might confuse a reader of the code since we are assigning a `std::string` to a `Sales_data`.

-By declaring `explicit`, we avoid the above two cases, which is perfectly fine, and even desirable.
+By declaring `explicit`, we avoid the above two cases, which is not only acceptable, but also desirable.

 The benefits versus drawbacks are a trade-off between control and convenience.